-When it comes to quality VR, there are two schools of thought.
+When it comes to quality , there are two schools of thought.
 One is that it doesn’t matter how much it costs, it should be high-quality technology that delivers an exceptional experience.

 The other is that it should be affordable and accessible to the masses, with ‘good enough’ technology that the majority of people will likely have a great experience without noticing its deficits.

-The Valve Index and the Oculus Rift S fit into those two categories, respectively.
+The the fit into those two categories, respectively.
 But you’ll need to know more before you make a decision.
+Let´s take an all in depth look at this and

 Main Differences Between Valve Index vs Oculus Rift S